Configuring the Switch Ports

 ../_images/xg-7100-1u-switch_19.png

 VLAN 4090 is no longer needed since WAN is now dedicated to ix0.
-Either select fa-trash on the row containing 4090 to delete this entry, or click fa-pencil to remove port 1 as a member:
+Either select fa-trash-can on the row containing 4090 to delete this entry, or click fa-pencil to remove port 1 as a member:

 ../_images/xg-7100-1u-switch_20.png